2jj/20.04/README.md

 # Ubuntu 20.04 Setup

-Run following line with the prefixed space and replace the `?`s with your login name and password:
+Run following line with the prefixed space and replace the question marks (`?`) with your login name and password:
 ```
  curl https://raw.githubusercontent.com/2jj/20.04/main/as-root.sh | (export L=?
 P=?; bash -)`
 ```